timothee-schmude/timothee-schmude.github.io/_news/announcement_2.md

 related_posts: false
 ---

-<a href='https://www.sciencedirect.com/science/article/pii/S1071581924001630'>New publication</a> in the International Journal of Human-Computer Studies on information needs of AI Novices 🎉
+We published a <a href='https://www.sciencedirect.com/science/article/pii/S1071581924001630'>paper in the International Journal of Human-Computer Studies</a> on information needs of AI Novices 🎉